-Entresto Value-Based Purchasing Analysis
+Entresto Risk-Sharing Analysis

-For Entresto treatment, we also conducted an analysis of value-based purchasing models given the interest in alternative payment plans expressed by the manufacturer.
-We assumed a value-based purchasing agreement would involve the effect of the treatment on CHF hospitalization rates and cardiovascular deaths, and it would place part of the financial risk regarding drug efficacy on the manufacturer.
-We developed a "risk-sharing" model in which payers do not pay for the drug for six months after any CHF hospitalization that occurred following treatment initiation.
+For Entresto treatment, we also conducted an analysis of risk-sharing models given the interest in alternative payment plans expressed by the manufacturer.
+We assumed that such an agreement would involve the effect of the treatment on CHF hospitalization rates and cardiovascular deaths, and it would place part of the financial risk regarding drug efficacy on the manufacturer.
+We modeled a risk-sharing approach in which payers do not pay for the drug for six months after any CHF hospitalization that occurred following treatment initiation.
 Additionally, if the patient dies of cardiovascular disease, any payments made in the previous six months are refunded.
-In the risk-sharing model, drug manufacturers were assumed to receive the wholesale acquisition cost (WAC) as reimbursement.
-In the "conventional" value-based purchasing model, we assumed manufacturers would give payers a 10% rebate on the WAC.
+In the risk-sharing model, drug manufacturers were assumed to receive the full wholesale acquisition cost (WAC) as reimbursement.
+In the "conventional" comparison model, we assumed manufacturers would give payers a 10% rebate on the WAC.
 We displayed the results as the distribution of costs per QALY gained under a conventional model versus a risk-sharing model in a probabilistic sensitivity analysis.
 In this analysis, we vary all input parameters across their respective distributions over 10,000 simulations.